14 months · 20 countries · 100+ cities

 It's a work hard, play hard city, and the beach is central to life there.
 It fit me like a glove.

 I’d never hitch-hiked before.
-But the fearless German girl in my hostel did it so often that I was embarrassed to not try.
+But a couple of fearless teenagers in my hostel did it so often that I was embarrassed to not try.

 Northeastern Israel has little public transit, so I stuck my thumb out.
 And got where I needed to go.